Ultimate Spanish Fork Real Estate Investing Guide for 2026

 Short-Term Rental Occupancy Rate

-A quick look at the city’s short-term rental occupancy levels will show you if there is an opportunity in the site for more short-term rentals.
-A community that necessitates new rental properties will have a high occupancy level.
-If investors in the market are having issues renting their existing units, you will have difficulty renting yours.
+A quick check on the community's short-term rental occupancy levels will show you whether there is an opportunity in the region for additional short-term rental properties.
+A market that necessitates additional rental properties will have a high occupancy rate.
+Low occupancy rates reflect that there are already enough short-term rentals in that area.

 Short-Term Rental Cash-on-Cash Return